DaoCloud/DaoCloud-docs/docs/en/docs/dce/what.md

 === "Observability"

-     Based on logs, links, indicators, eBPF and other technical means, comprehensive collection of service data, in-depth acquisition of request link information, dynamic observation, multi-dimensional control of real-time changes in clusters, nodes, applications and services, Realize the query of all clusters and load observation data through a unified control plane, introduce topology analysis technology to visualize the application health status, and realize second-level fault location.
+     Based on logs, traces, metrics, eBPF and other technical means, comprehensive collection of service data, in-depth acquisition of request link information, dynamic observation, multi-dimensional control of real-time changes in clusters, nodes, applications and services, Realize the query of all clusters and load observation data through a unified control plane, introduce topology analysis technology to visualize the application health status, and realize second-level fault location.

      *[eBPF]: Extended Berkeley Packet Filter, which is a component of the Linux kernel that can run sandboxed programs in the kernel